Connect-Smart/remote-wireguard/remote-wireguard/DOCS.md

-# Home Assistant Add-on: WireGuard
+# Home Assistant Add-on: Connect-Smart WireGuard Client

 [WireGuard®][wireguard] is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner,